adrianabreu/SIMDE-Docs/source/en/ventana-registros-memoria.md

 1. Click on menu Execute => Components and select a component.

-2. Use the components combo box from the Execution Tool Bar*D162K0.
+2. Use the components combo box from the Execution Tool Bar.

 ![Ventana registro](imgs/bm18_result.png)